Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Algebraic compactification of the space of metric graphs

 \subsection{Canonical forms along exceptional divisors}

 Let $\omega \in \Omega^n_{\can}$ be a canonical form.
 Denote the exceptional divisor of \eqref{piGdefn} by $\mathcal{E} \subseteq D \subseteq P^G$ and define

-to be the smooth differential form $ \pi^*_G (\omega_G) $ for any connected $G$, where $\pi_G$ is the blow-up \eqref{piGdefn}.
+to be the smooth differential form $ \pi^*_G (\omega_G)$ for any connected $G$, where $\pi_G$ is the blow-up \eqref{piGdefn}.
 It could \emph{a priori} have poles along components of the exceptional locus $\mathcal{E}$.
-In fact, this is never the case, even if $G$ has divergent subgraphs.
+In fact, this is never the case, even if $G$ has subgraphs $\gamma$ which are called ``divergent'' in physics terminology (meaning that they satisfy $h_{\gamma} \geq 2 e_{\gamma}$).

 \begin{thm} The form $\widetilde{\omega}_G$ has no poles along the divisor $D$ and therefore extends to a smooth form on $P^G \ \backslash \ Y_G$, i.e.,

 Its restrictions to irreducible boundary components of $D$ satisfy